ucc23/ucc/_clusters/teutsch16.md

 glat: 0.97214
 r50: 3.2
 plx: 0.2692
-UTI: "0.53"
+UTI: "0.63"
-UTI_COLOR: "#fbfde3"
+UTI_COLOR: "#ecf7d3"
 UTI_C_N_COL: "#ecf7d3"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#e0a6b3"
+UTI_C_lit_COL: "#fdd7c3"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.63
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.0
+UTI_C_lit: 0.25
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Teutsch 16</b> is a moderately populated, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, above the mid-plane.
-It is rarely studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a significant percentage of members with a later reported entry.
+It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a significant percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 3.2